Technical Definitions

 Popular R repositories: Comprehensive R Archive Network (CRAN) and Bioconductor

 A repository is a collection of packages that are available for download from a specific location.
-The most common and general-purpose repository for R packages is the Comprehensive R Archive Network (CRAN), which hosted 21666 freely available packages at the last time this page was generated on November 17 2024.
+The most common and general-purpose repository for R packages is the Comprehensive R Archive Network (CRAN), which hosted 21797 freely available packages at the last time this page was generated on December 15 2024.
 Another popular repository, Bioconductor, also hosts several thousand packages, but these packages are focused on bioinformatics, genomics, and computational biology.
-Although not exactly a unified “repository,” GitHub is another popular location for R packages, and many developers use it to host their R packages and to make the development process viewable by the public.

 See also the Posit article on packages, libraries, and repositories.